scarecrow-de/scarecrow-control-center/README.md

 Scarecrow Settings
 ====================

-Scarecrow Settings is GNOME's main interface for configuration of various aspects of your desktop.
+Scarecrow Settings is Scarecrow's main interface for configuration of various aspects of your desktop.

 ## Contributing